Jett Luchanko: Playing career

 The Guelph Storm of the Ontario Hockey League (OHL) selected Luchanko 12th overall in the 2022 OHL Priority Selection, and he signed with the team that May.
 Luchanko scored his first junior ice hockey goal on October 1, during Guelph's 10–6 loss to the Saginaw Spirit.
 During the 2022–23 season he recorded five goals and nine assists in 46 games.
 During the 2023–24 season he led the Storm in scoring with 20 goals and 54 assists in 68 games.
 At the end of the season, Luchanko received the William Hanley Trophy as the OHL's most sportsmanlike player.

 The Philadelphia Flyers selected Luchanko 13th overall in the 2024 NHL entry draft.
 The pick was announced by legendary ring announcer and Philadelphia native, Michael Buffer.
 He signed a three-year entry-level contract with the organization on July 6.
 After impressing head coach John Tortorella and general manager Daniel Brière in training camp, Luchanko was named to the Flyers' opening night roster for the 2024–25 NHL season.
 At 18 years and 51 days old when he debuted against the Vancouver Canucks on October 11, Luchanko became the youngest player to appear in a game in Flyers history.
 On October 26, the Flyers returned Luchanko to Guelph for the remainder of the 2024–25 OHL season.
 He appeared in four games for the Flyers before this return.
 On January 17, 2025, the Storm named Luchanko captain.

 Luchanko was once again named to the Flyers' opening night roster for the 2025–26 season.
 He appeared in four of the first eight games that season, going pointless in that period.
 On October 27, the Flyers returned Luchanko to Guelph.
 By the time of his return, he had been replaced as Storm captain by Charlie Paquette.
+Luchanko was named co-captain alongside Paquette on October 30.

+On November 25, 2025, Luchanko was traded to the Brantford Bulldogs in exchange for Layne Gallacher and four OHL draft picks.

 International play

 Luchanko made his first international competition appearance at the 2022 World U-17 Hockey Challenge, playing for Team Canada Red.
 He had one goal and one assist in seven tournament games, capturing a silver medal with Canada Red, who lost the championship game 11–3 to the United States.
 Luchanko then appeared with the Canada men's national under-18 ice hockey team at the 2024 IIHF World U18 Championships in Finland.
 He had two goals and seven points in seven games for the gold-medal team, including an assist in the championship game against Team USA.

+Luchanko represented Canada at the 2026 World Junior Ice Hockey Championships where he recorded one assist in seven games and won a bronze medal.